t-phoenix/tm-client/README.md

 3. **Make Deposits**
    - Go to "Deposit" tab
-   - Enter amount (minimum 1 USDC)
+   - Enter amount (minimum 1 USDT)
-   - Click "Approve USDC" to allow contract to spend your tokens
+   - Click "Approve USDT" to allow contract to spend your tokens
    - Once approved, click "Deposit" to complete the transaction
    - Wait for confirmation